-Yvette M. Amirian, ACE is an award-nominated Armenian-American film and television editor.
-After graduating from USC’s School of Cinema-Television, she built a successful editing career, having also served as a writer and producer on multiple projects, overseeing all aspects of post-production.
+Yvette M. Amirian, ACE is a two-time Eddie Award-nominated film and television editor, and the first Armenian-American woman invited to join the prestigious American Cinema Editors (ACE).
+After graduating from USC’s School of Cinema-Television, Yvette built a successful editing career, and has also served as a producer on multiple projects, overseeing all aspects of post-production.

-Yvette’s latest projects include a fiction feature for critically acclaimed filmmaker Robert Machoian, The Integrity of Joseph Chambers, which premiered at the Tribeca Film Festival in 2022 (U.S. Narrative Competition), and released theatrically in 2023; as well as Ophelia Harutyunyan’s It Takes a Village, “Best International Film” Winner at the Oscar-qualifying L.A.
-Shorts Film Festival.
+Yvette’s scripted projects include a feature for critically acclaimed filmmaker Robert Machoian, The Integrity of Joseph Chambers, which premiered at the Tribeca Film Festival in 2022 (U.S. Narrative Competition), and released theatrically in 2023.
+She also cut Ophelia Harutyunyan’s It Takes a Village, which was awarded “Best International Film” at the 2023 L.A.
+Shorts Film Festival, qualifying it for the 2024 Academy Awards.

-Yvette is a proud member of the Motion Picture Editor's Guild, the Academy of TV Arts & Sciences, and the American Cinema Editors.
-She has also taught Motion Picture Editing as an adjunct faculty member at USC's School of Cinematic Arts, and loves educating future generations of aspiring filmmakers.
+In addition to being a proud member of ACE and serving on its Education Committee, Yvette is also a member of the Academy of TV Arts & Sciences and Motion Picture Editors Guild.
+She has provided mentorship to students and recent graduates through the All-ASA (Armenian Students Association) Internship Program.
+Yvette has also taught Motion Picture Editing as an adjunct faculty member at USC's School of Cinematic Arts for over a decade, and loves educating future generations of aspiring filmmakers.

 Download Yvette’s résumé here.